 Daedalus’ sleek upper deck has plenty of tables, shade, twinkly lights, and a fully stocked upstairs bar so you won’t go thirsty.
 Start your week off or end your weekend right with Sunday brunch (get the stuffed French toast), or show up for an afternoon fueled by mojitos and seasonal beers.
 To secure your spot, you’re best served by making a reservation on OpenTable.

 Legal’s flagship by-the-sea goes overboard with its posh indoor/outdoor rooftop lounge and appropriately named Promenade Deck.
 And it’s under full sail all four seasons thanks to a retractable glass roof and movable walls.
-Catch the sunset while slurping infinity oysters, and treat your friends to pitchers of punch.
-Say it with us... ”pitchers.”
-There’s also a full sushi menu of refreshing bites perfect for summertime feasting.
+Catch the sunset while slurping infinity oysters, and treat your quaranteam friends to pitchers of punch.
+Yes, pitchers.
+There’s also a full sushi menu of refreshing bites, perfect for summertime feasting.
+Reservations are strongly encouraged.

 Sign up here for our daily Boston email and be the first to get all the food/drink/fun the Hub has to offer.